 Despite these benefits, transitioning to the edge can be difficult.
 Tech stacks used by machine learning specialists and mobile developers are mismatched, and it’s rare to find engineers fluent in both.
 Processing power, storage, and memory are all constrained, and developers need to ensure their models can run on hundreds of different devices.
 Join Jameson to get advice on how to deal with these challenges so that your migration to the edge is as simple and painless as possible.

-Jameson Toole is the CEO and cofounder of Fritz, a company building tools to help developers optimize, deploy, and manage machine learning models on mobile devices.
+Jameson Toole is the cofounder and CEO of Fritz AI, a company building tools to help developers optimize, deploy, and manage machine learning models on mobile devices.
 Previously, he built analytics pipelines for Google X’s Project Wing and ran the data science team at Boston technology startup Jana Mobile.
 He holds undergraduate degrees in physics, economics, and applied mathematics from the University of Michigan and both an MS and PhD in engineering systems from MIT, where he worked on applications of big data and machine learning to urban and transportation planning at the Human Mobility and Networks Lab.

 ©2018, O’Reilly UK Ltd • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com